Easy Badges

 What is HID® iClass®?

-iClass® cards, also known as “HID smart cards,” use a unique iClass® technology that reads and writes information using radio frequencies.
+iClass® cards, a type of HID smart cards, use a unique iClass® technology that reads and writes information using radio frequencies.
 The technology is patented by HID® and can only be manufactured and programmed by them.

 Distinctive from proximity cards, iClass® cards can store additional information.
 They can be used for many things (even payments!) depending on the iClass® product being used.
 These cards may have “HID® iClass® dl” or “HID® iClass® dp” printed on the card.
 There are 3 main types of IClass® technology used today.
 The first generation is simply called iClass®.
 It was followed by iClass® SE and iClass® SEOS®.